 Some reviews state that despite the 14-day payment policy, freelancers are not paid on time, and their repeated requests go unnoticed.

 Brigad connects businesses in the hospitality and healthcare industries to experienced freelancers.
 The shifts are flexible, lasting anywhere from one day to an entire month.
-Currently, Brigad has nearly 10,000 freelancers across Europe.
+Currently, Brigad has over 23,000 freelancers across Europe.

 Brigad offers its community members gifts such as insurance premiums, discounts on equipment, training, and more upon signing in.
 It prides itself in being a social enterprise that makes work accessible to all.